tobyfey/docassemble-lel/README.md

 ```
 ## Fact .ismet

-This section has the different ways a fact object
+This section has the different ways a Fact Object List can be met, because of an interaction between the fact objects defined here.

+This list can be added to any time a different type of interaction is needed.
+By keeping this section flexible and human readable, we can scale this project as needed to different kinds of information.

-1. Equals - if two
+1. Equals - if two of the fact objects are the same
-1. 2AllTrue
+1. 2AllTrue - if both fact objects are true
-1. 1AllTrue
+1. 1AllTrue - if the only fact object is true
 1. 3AllTrue
+1. 4AnyTrue
+1. CompareDate
+1. CompareDateAmount

+**This section will have to add facts to sets for exhibit lists, affidavit and findings of fact.**  Should I make a method for this?

 ```yaml
 generic object: FactObjectList